HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating What Attachments are Needed

-The payer supplies the [LOINC attachment codes] to communicate what attachments are needed.
-Line item numbers may also be supplied to match the attachment to a line item in the claim or prior authorization.
-This information is represented in the `Task.input` "code".
-The code snippet below shows a single request for line item 1 using a LOINC attachment code.
-The codes and line items are echoed back to the Payer when submitting the attachments.
+The Payer supplies the [LOINC attachment codes] to communicate what attachments are needed.
+They may also provide the *line item numbers* to match the attachment to a line item in the claim or prior authorization.
+This information is represented in the `Task.input` "code" parameter.
+For example, the code snippet below shows a single request for line item 1 using a LOINC attachment code.
+The Provider returns back the codes and line items to the Payer when submitting the attachments.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=131 count=38 linenumber=true %}